 Customer inquiry: The message the AI Agent receives, simulating what an end user would send.
 This should reflect realistic phrasing and context.

 Test Variables: Variables allow test cases to simulate specific end-user contexts, such as language preferences or channel type.
-Adjusting values like
+Adjusting values like language and channel helps ensure the AI Agent’s response reflects real-world conditions.

 The Scenario describes the simulated end user’s goal, context, and how they should respond across turns.
 It drives the simulated end user’s behavior throughout the multi-turn conversation, so realistic scenarios produce more representative results.